straysheep-dev/ansible-configs/build-wireguard-server/README.md

 Dependencies
 ------------

-*This playbook assumes you've used terraform to setup the server and install ansible.*
+*This playbook assumes you've used terraform to setup the server and ansible is installed either locally or remotely, depending on how you want to run it.*

 Example Playbook
 ----------------

 In many cases you'll be provisioning cloud infrastructure as root.
-In that case you can run without `-b` or `--ask-become-pass` since nearly all of these tasks require root permissions anyway.
+You can run without `-b` or `--ask-become-pass` since nearly all of these tasks require root permissions anyway.

 Uncomment the following lines in `playbook.yml`: